cbrwx/lstm_crypto_predictor/README.md

-# lstm_crypto_predictor_
-This repository contains a script for training an LSTM model to predict the future closing prices of Crypto using historical data.

 LSTM Bitcoin Price Prediction_
-This repository contains a script for training an LSTM model to predict the future closing prices of Bitcoin using historical data.
+This repository contains a script for training an LSTM model to predict the future closing prices of Bitcoin using historical data.The model is trained on data of Bitcoin prices obtained from Yahoo Finance.

 Prerequisites_